sanjaya-panigrahi/asset-tracking-mgmt-network/README.md

-# asset-tracking-mgmt-network
+# asset-tracking-mgmt-network - Reliance
-This is a customised network on Hyper-ledger Fabric
+This Project is for POC purpose to showcase a Blockchain netowork on Hyperledger Fabric to Track an Asset within Reliance Group like Reliance Communication, Infrastructure.